streetchief/KnowledgeBase/README.md

 # Spicy Pepl {Knowledge Base}

-Welcome to the Spicy Pepl {Knowledge Base}!
+Welcome to the Spicy Pepl Member Profile!

-This is intended to be a useful collection of resources for developers of all experience levels.

 Please take a look at our [Code of Conduct][code-of-conduct] and be respectful!